sqwk/oct-gallery/README.md

 * Gallery snippets for manual placement inside CMS and [static](https://octobercms.com/plugin/rainlab-pages) pages
 * Link one or more galleries to a [blog post](https://octobercms.com/plugin/rainlab-blog)
 * Form widget for use in custom layouts
+* Automatic image resizing using [ImageResizer](https://octobercms.com/plugin/toughdeveloper-imageresizer) if it is installed.

 This plugin is largely based on [SimpleGallery by PolloZen](https://octobercms.com/plugin/pollozen-simplegallery).